rybafish/rybafish.github.io/tips.md

 * ctrl+F shows basic search dialog
   * F3 repeats the last search (to be released with v09)
 * when the column resized to 0 width it will be skipped in result copy (v09)
+* with 091 beta IV there is a SQL Browser available, give it a try!
+Menu -> SQL (F11)